bfritscher/cours-ptw-slides/zero_to_hero_tools_and_git.md

 Use lab1 to recreate/improve your CV with Boostrap and a development workflow

-Add a progress bar for your skills.
+Add a [bootstrap progress bar](https://getbootstrap.com/docs/4.1/components/progress/) for your skills.